intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

                 X direction

 GroupID
-                This field is valid and must be set for Gen7+, for all previous platforms this field is ignored.
+                This field is valid and must be set.
 This parameter will be used to group messages for reorder for sample_8x8 messages.
 For all messages with the same Group ID they must have the following in common: Surface state, Sampler State, GRFID, M0, and M1 except for Block number.

 VertBlockNumber
-                This field is valid and must be set for Gen7+, for all previous platforms this field is ignored.
+                This field is valid and must be set.
 This field will specify the vertical block offset being sent for this sample_8x8 messages.
 This will be equal to the vertical pixel offset from the given address divided by 4.